-Similar to Amiti and Weinstein (2011) and Paravisini, Rappoport, Schnabl, and Wolfenzon (2011), we take advantage of our matched firm-bank data and we construct a manufacturer specific supply side instrument for credit demand.
-But, rather than using supply side variations of bank lending in times economic distress, our empirical estimation uses the variations in the supply side of bank credit to the firm.7 The notion that supply side shocks matter for loan supply has been already established by previous literature.
+Similar to Amiti and Weinstein (2011) and Paravisini, Rappoport, Schnabl, and Wolfenzon (2011), we take advantage of our matched firm-bank data and we construct a manufacturer-specific supply side instrument for credit demand.
+But, rather than using supply side variations of bank lending in times economic distress, our empirical estimation uses the variations in the supply side of bank credit to the firm.
+The notion that supply side shocks matter for loan supply has been already established by previous literature.
 Using 1990s' data of Japanese banks, Peek and Rosengren(1997, 2000 and 2005) documented that financial health deterioration of Japanese banks led to a short supply of credit to construction firms in the US, with significant higher negative effects on the construction activity in the states that were heavily dependent on the financing provided by the affected Japanese banks.
-Using aggregate data, Ashcraft (2014) shows that the deterioration of the financial health of banks in Texas led to decrease of the country level output.
+Using aggregate data, Ashcraft (2014) finds that the deterioration of the financial health of banks in Texas led to decrease of the country level output.

 Our findings are also linked to the evidence found in the literature of finance and growth suggesting that countries with more developed financial systems have a comparative advantage in sectors with higher dependence on external sources of financing.
-While Rajan and Zingales (1998), Petersen and Rajan (1997) and Fisman and Love (2003) find that access to external financing has a positive and higher significative effect on the sectoral growth rates of financially dependant sectors,8 recent evidence by Manova (2013) suggests that the sectoral growth rate of exports is higher for financially dependant sectors when located in financially developed countries.
-But in times of economic downturns, Braun and Larrain (2005), Kroszner, Laeven, and Klingebiel (2007) and Dell'Ariccia, Detragiache, and Rajan (2008) show that the short supply of credit has a higher real effect on the growth rates of financially dependant sectors.9 In the spell of the 2009 global economic crisis, evidence by Berman (2009), Iacovone and Zavacka (2009) and Chor and Manova (2012) confirms that most financially dependant exporters were entry with external capital.
-In this setup credit frictions cause misallocations of resources with significant effect over the export performance of manufacturing firms.
+While Rajan and Zingales (1998), Petersen and Rajan (1997) and Fisman and Love (2003) find that access to external financing has a positive and higher significant effect on the sectoral growth rates of financially dependent sectors, recent evidence by Manova (2013) suggests that the sectoral growth rate of exports is higher for financially dependent sectors when located in financially developed countries.
+But in times of economic downturns, Braun and Larrain (2005), Kroszner, Laeven, and Klingebiel (2007) and Dell'Ariccia, Detragiache, and Rajan (2008) show that the short supply of credit has a higher real effect on the growth rates of financially dependent sectors.
+In the period of the 2009 global economic crisis, evidence by Berman (2009), Iacovone and Zavacka (2009) and Chor and Manova (2012) confirms that most financially dependent exporters were more negatively affected by the short supply in external financing.